suiet/wallet-kit/website/docs/Tutorial.md

 sidebar_position: 2
 ---

-## Wallet Kit, connect all wallet on Sui with a button
+## Wallet Kit, connect all wallets on Sui with a button

 > 👋 If you want to know how to **install/use** suiet, please visit our offical website [suiet.app](https://suiet.app) or [docs](https://suiet.app/docs)

-Suiet wallet kit is a wallet aggregator for DApps to interact with all the wallets in SUI💧 ecosystem easily 🥳
+Suiet wallet kit is a wallet aggregator for DApps to interact with all the wallets in SUI💧 ecosystem easily. 🥳

-We present **React Provider & Hooks, UI components** for the DApp (React) developers to connect your DApp and all the wallet extensions 🔗 Integration solution or customization are both supported ✅
+We present **React Provider & Hooks, UI components** for the DApp (React) developers to connect your DApp with all the wallet extensions. 🔗
+Integration solutions or customization are both supported. ✅

 > 💡 Demo Here: https://kit.suiet.app/